FREE SHIPPING On All Orders Over $99

 It even looks great in a container.
 Although, as you would expect, trimming is required if you choose to go this route!

-Juliet is hardy from zones 7-10 and is known to be impressively disease and pest resistant, as well as heat tolerant.
+Juliet is hardy from zones 7-10 and is known to be impressively disease and pest-resistant, as well as heat-tolerant.
 Cleyera became popular when they started being used as a hardy replacement for the disease-prone Red Tip Photinia.

 They’re salt spray tolerant, making them perfect for Coastal plantings.
 A moderate growth rate makes it easy to maintain this variety at your desired size.

-Romeo actually IS a true Cleyera!
+Romeo is actually a true Cleyera!
 It falls under the scientific name Cleyera japonica, and the common name Japanese Cleyera.
 C. japonica is native to warmer locations in Asia, particularly Japan, Taiwan, and China.
 Local people of the Shintō faith even consider it to be a sacred plant.
 However, ‘Sakaki tree’ is the traditional name in those areas.

 The C. japonica features similarly sized leaves to the Ternstroemia varieties, traditionally 2.5-4 inches long.
 These leaves tend to be oval, shiny, and dark green as well.
 Where True Japanese Cleyera leaves differ, though, is that they have a more defined point on the end.

-Romeo’s foliage is gorgeously variegated and features a cream white to golden edge extending toward the center.
+Romeo’s foliage is gorgeously variegated and features a cream-white to golden edge extending toward the center.
 Towards the middle of the leaf, Romeo’s leaves are a dark emerald green, which creates a dynamic contrast.

 In fall and winter, the Romeo Cleyera’s foliage turns a rosy red to pink hue.
 This change pops on the variegated foliage and adds a new season of interest.